dart-lang/site-www/README.md

    ```
 bundle install
 ```
-1. Get the dependencies for the check_links tool:
+1. Get the dependencies for the linkcheck tool:

    ```
-cd deploy/check_links
+cd deploy/linkcheck
 pub get
 ```